 No one's going to hold your hand anymore, which can be incredibly empowering, but also requires some discipline.
 It means it's on you to actually attend class, follow the syllabus, and keep up with your readings.
-You can even go a step further by adding all the assignments from the syllabus to your calendar with reminders or attending office hours to meet your professors, who might not otherwise know who you are in a lecture hall of hundreds of students.
+You can even go a step further by adding all the assignments from the syllabus to your calendar with reminders.
+Attending office hours is a great way to meet your professors, who might not otherwise know who you are in a lecture hall of hundreds of students.